IdkwhatImD0ing/EveOnlineTracker/docs/api/esi.md

 **Notes:**
 - This endpoint is called automatically when copying undercut prices
+- When `character_id` is provided, the market window opens in the EVE client logged into that character
 - The EVE client must be running for the window to open
 - Part of the ESI UI rate limit group (900 requests / 15 minutes)